Please ensure Javascript is enabled for purposes of website accessibility

 The risk of covered calls is sacrificing some of your upside potential to put immediate cash in your pocket, but if you’re neutral on a position in the near term, you can squeeze extra profits out of existing positions without adding downside risk to your portfolio.

-Keep in mind, this is still a net bullish trade, so if you’re bearish on a stock, a covered call strategy isn’t ideal to repair a broken position.
+Keep in mind, covered calls are a bullish trade, so if you’re bearish on a stock, a covered call strategy isn’t ideal to repair a broken position.
 Cutting bait may be the better option there.

 [text_ad]